Diagnostic Wax-Up Fabrication: Pre-Restorative Treatment and Ortho

 - Pre-and/or post-implant placement

-Pre-restorative Treatment
+Pre-Restorative Treatment

+If orthodontic and restorative treatment is planned, the DWU can be fabricated during any phase of treatment.
+However, it’s recommended that the orthodontist complete an orthodontic set-up before treatment.
 This involves sectioning the stone cast tooth-by-tooth, then repositioning and aligning them on the cast and setting them with wax to simulate the desired outcome of orthodontic movement using existing tooth morphology.
+The goal of the setup is to visualize the proposed outcome before orthodontic movement of the teeth has begun.

 If a wax-up is prescribed pre-orthodontic treatment, there are two options to consider.

+First, the wax-up can be prescribed to establish ideal tooth morphology (crown form).
 This would be done if the orthodontist wants the restorative dentist to establish ideal tooth morphology with interim direct composite bonding or provisional crowns.
 The technician must wax the crown form of the teeth to correspond to the long axis of the teeth.

 Radiographs would be required to help the technician determine the tooth inclination.
 Technicians do not interpret radiographs, so close collaboration between the clinician and technician is required.
-When the wax-up is completed, it does not represent the final tooth arrangement, alignment or occlusion, it only establishes individual tooth morphology.
+When the wax-up is completed, it does not represent the final tooth arrangement, alignment, or occlusion; it only establishes individual tooth morphology.

 Establishing the ideal tooth form before orthodontic treatment allows the orthodontist to level CEJs and incisal edges and close interdental spaces more efficiently.

-The second reason is to do a wax-up in combination with an orthodontic set-up to establish tooth morphology and to position and align teeth.
+The second reason is to do a wax-up with an orthodontic set-up to establish tooth morphology and position, and align teeth.
+The orthodontist may prescribe the orthodontic setup before beginning treatment using an additive wax technique.

 In more complex cases where significant tooth movement is required, or greater tooth form changes are needed to restore ideal tooth proportions, a DWU is recommended after initial movement of the teeth, but before completion of orthodontic treatment.